-The policy allows for the assignment or appropriation of any excess unassigned fund balance if the projected unassigned fund balance will not fall below the floor in the upcoming fiscal year.
+The policy allows for the assignment or appropriation of any excess unassigned fund balance from the prior fiscal year (FY2023) if the projected unassigned fund balance will not fall below the floor in the upcoming fiscal year (FY2025).
 After making assignments and transfers of General Fund balance above the FY2023 ceiling, the unassigned ending fund balance projection is \$550.8 million for FY2025.
-This balance remains above the FY2025 floor amount of \$407.7 million, so the County may utilize it for purposes specified in the fund balance policy.
-Thus, in accordance with the fund balance policy, the County will use the amount over the fund ceiling for both non-recurring expenses and assignments for specific purposes.
+This balance remains above the FY2025 floor amount of \$412.1 million.
+Thus, in accordance with the fund balance policy, the County will use the amount over the FY2023 fund balance ceiling for both non-recurring expenses and assignments for specific purposes.
 The following table outlines the assignment or transfer of \$210.3 million, bringing the unassigned fund balance back to the FY2023 ceiling.